enjaku4/rabarber/README.md

 another_user.assign_roles(:member, context: project)
 ```

-Then the roles can be verified:
+You can then check roles like this:

 ```rb
 user.has_role?(:owner, context: project)